 Please scroll down for wild bison, trapping, and grizzly bear issues.
-Opportunities to submit comments will appear in red boldface.
 Scroll down–we’ll tell you how to contact the governor and tourism office.
-This page was updated 12/3/13; some older articles from 2012 were removed and others left for reference.
+This page was updated 2/13/14 with wild bison news.

 “Only the mountain has lived long enough to listen objectively to the howl of the wolf.”